kathysledge/smig/docs/schema-reference/indexes.md

 ### HASH

-Fast for exact matches, but can’t do range queries:
+Hash indexes are faster than B-trees for exact equality lookups, but they can't handle range queries or sorting:

 ```typescript
 apiKey: index(['apiKey']).hash()